rodgzilla/teaching/deep_nlp/deep_nlp.md

 Keeping this fact in mind will spare you from terrible debugging sessions.

-Exercices:
+Exercises:
-All the exercices use the following array:
+All the exercises use the following array:

 ```python
 >>> x = torch.tensor([[12,  5,  2,  4], [ 7,  6,  8,  8], [ 1,  6,  7,  7]])